hashicorp/terraform-website/content/source/docs/enterprise/private/automated-recovery.html.md

 hour only.
 For Mounted Disk or External Services, Daily is recommended as the snapshots contain only configuration data, not application data.

-## 2. Restore a snapshot in a new PTFE instance Usage Of Scripts
+## 2. Restore a snapshot in a new PTFE instance

 ## Version Checking